-Dominik Lang, Director Marketing & Sales
+Dominik Lang, Director Marketing & Sales, OHB System AG

 OHB System AG will deliver all six satellite platforms for the OHB System AG's prime contractor and system next generation of European weather satellites, the Meteosat Third Generation (MTG) constellation.
-This platform is based on the FAST configuration.
+This platform is based on the SmallGEO platform.

 In order to fulfil the high pointing stability requirements of an Earth observation application and to comply with the communication infrastructure operated by EUMETSAT, the platform was adapted and upgraded for the MTG mission.
-The three-axis stabilized platform for geostationary satellite applications is compatible with a total satellite launch mass of approx. 3,800 kg.
+The three-axis stabilized platform for geostationary satellite applications is com- The MTG program is established as a common undertaking patible with a total satellite launch mass of approx. 3,800 kg.